navcoin/navcoin/doc/bech32-mod-gen-poly.md

    - We wanted a 96-byte double public key to be encoded to bech32 format.
 Converting 8-bit based vector to 5-bit vector, the vector length for the double public key becomes 96 * 8 / 5 = 153.6 which is 154 bytes.
 In addition to that, 8-byte checksum, 2-byte HRP and 1-byte separator are needed.
 Adding those togethger, the resulting bech32 string becomes 165-character long.
 2. Also we want the polynomial to have the lowest false-positive error rate for 7 and 8 error cases up to 50 characters.

+We generated 10-million randomly generated degree-8 generator polynomials, and computed their false positive error rates for the cases of various numbers of errors.

-Amongst 10 million randomly generated degree-8 generator polynomials, there existed 2 generator polynomials satisfying the first condition, namely:
+Amongst them, there were two generator polynomials satisfying the first condition, namely:

 ```
 U1PIRGA7
 AJ4RJKVB
 ```

-Amongst the two generators, `U1PIRGA7` performed better in terms of the second condition, so we chose `U1PIRGA7`.
+Then we found that `U1PIRGA7` performed better for the second condition, so we choose `U1PIRGA7`.

 ## Actual Steps